Good Karma Kills Bad. Always.

 Blues skies, warm sunshine, vibrant colours, fun and laughter, passion and desire.

-I seek to capture all of these natural and human elements creating a commanding and dignified celebration of my interest in an energetic and contented life, a subconscious distraction from a darker period in my childhood and the less colourful, honest and safe world we find ourselves in today.
+I seek to capture all of these natural and human elements creating a commanding and dignified celebration an energetic and contented life, a healthy distraction from the less honest and safe world we find ourselves in today.

 Boundaries do not exist in my work, where perhaps some may feel the spoken word would have to be a little more reserved, I am a very direct individual and my work speaks freely at all times.

 Music is vital in my creative process and I have an eclectic taste pumping through my studio.

 The eyes of a child often reward with the truth, to which a child once remarked of my work,

 "You Create Happy Art"